OpenRiak/riak_kv/docs/BucketProperties.md

 If a bucket is configured to `{aae_tree_exclude, true}` then the keys in that bucket are not added to the cached tree, and are not considered when running either inter-cluster or intra-cluster anti-entropy reconciliation jobs.
 The keys are still visible to aae_folds, and if using parallel-mode tictacaae modification will still impact the parallel mode key store.

 The preferred long-term strategy for temporary objects is to use the eraser and reaper processes to garbage collect objects, rather than relying on backend TTL.
 However when migrating from a multi-backend store with TTL-based backends, the migration should be easier if: those temporary buckets are excluded from aae trees, are replicated separately using range_repl, and reconciled using bucket-specific aae full-sync jobs.

+The `aae_tree_exclude` bucket property may be cached by processes within a cluster, so changing the property will not have immediate.
+If changing the property it should be coordinated with a rolling restart.

 ## small_vclock